-Before you can open or become a signatory to a personal or business account, we will need proof of your identity.
-The Anti-Money Laundering & Counter Terrorism Financing Act 2006 and Foreign Account Tax Compliance Act (FATCA) were introduced by the Australian Government to assist in the detection of criminal activity and tax evasion.
-The Acts apply to NAB.
-We require you to show 100 points of identification to us before you can open your first personal or business account, become a signatory to an existing personal or business account or apply for a safe custody service with NAB.
+Before you can open or become a signatory to a personal or business account, we will need proof of your identity and information concerning your tax status.
+The Anti-Money Laundering & Counter Terrorism Financing Act 2006 (AML/CTF Act), Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS) were introduced by the Australian Government to assist in the detection of criminal activity and tax evasion.
+NAB must comply with these Acts and therefore, we require you to show us 100 points of identification and answer some questions on your tax status before you can open your first personal or business account, become a signatory to an existing personal or business account or apply for a safe custody service with NAB.

-If you're an existing customer with NAB (or a signatory to a NAB account) you will automatically qualify for 100 points upon confirmation that relevant information is held.
+If you're an existing customer with NAB (or a signatory to a NAB account) you'll automatically qualify for 100 points upon confirmation that relevant information is held.

 Incorporated bodies (e.g. private companies) can nominate a verifying officer who may certify signatories to any accounts opened by the body.
 Although the verifying officer must be identified in accordance with normal requirements, certified signatories do not require further identification by NAB.

-Special provisions also apply to isolated area Aborigines and Torres Strait Islanders and recent arrivals in Australia.
-You may wish to visit your nearest branch or contact us directly for further details.
+Special identification provisions also apply to Aboriginal and Torres Strait Islander people and recent arrivals in Australia.
+You may wish to visit your nearest NAB branch or contact us directly for further details.

 New business customers

-If the business is incorporated in the U.S. you will be asked to provide your Employer Identification Number (EIN).
-Business customers who are financial institutions will also need to provide their Global Intermediary Identification Number (GIIN) or other FATCA exemption status.
-If the business has any controlling persons who are U.S citizens or tax residents, you will be asked to provide their Tax Identification Number (TIN) or Social Security Number.
+If the business is incorporated in the U.S. you'll be asked to provide your Employer Identification Number (EIN).
+Business customers who are non-U.S. financial institutions will also need to provide their Global Intermediary Identification Number (GIIN) or other FATCA exemption status.
+If the business has any controlling persons who are U.S citizens or U.S. tax residents, you may be asked to provide their Taxpayer Identification Number (TIN) or Social Security Number.